-It was easy for me to board a ship and travel to a far off land to work and travel and hitchhike around the country, just as I pleased.
+It was easy for me to board a ship and travel to a far-off land to work and travel and hitchhike around the country, just as I pleased.
 All I needed was a passport and visa, a small backpack for my belongings and some money.

 The settling down period

 Most of us travellers will settle down sooner or later.
 It’s mostly because we get tired of life on the road and living out of a backpack; tired of constantly moving around and sleeping in a different bed every night.
 We suffer from exhaustion after visiting dozens of countries, marvelling at the sights of hundreds of temples and churches, swimming in another lake, climbing another mountain.
-When those feeling make themselves known to a traveller, we know that it’s time for a break.
+When those feelings make themselves known to a traveller, we know that it’s time for a break.

 Once we settle down we start accumulating things we were living without for so long.
-We may want to live one of our dreams and buy a ranch in Canada with horses and other farm animals, like I did.
+We may want to live one of our dreams and buy a ranch in Canada with horses and other farm animals like I did.
 Others start a family, have kids, buy new cars and all the gadgets we think we need for a great life.

 What is the big challenge for life on the road again?